hugotb88/gitCourse/README.md

 `git config --global user.email` ->   Configures the email of GitHub,for all the repositories.

+`git init` ->  creates .git folder in the current directory

+`git config --global init.defaultBranch` -> Set the name of the default branch for all the repositories.

 ## Clone an existing repository
 `git clone <repo_url>` ->  Clones remote repository into local.